cloudposse/github-action-major-release-tagger/README.md

 -->

-Major Release Tagger GitHub Action
+GitHub Action that automatically generates or updates `v<major-release>` tags every time a new release is published.

 ---